What is depression?

 Loneliness

-Let’s look at 10 quick and effective ways of going beyond depression:
+Let’s explore 10 quick and effective ways to move beyond depression:

 *Disclaimer: This page offers suggestions for handling depression.
 We do not guarantee specific results and the results can vary.